 Another well-known speaker bureau – and the next on our list – is SpeakerMatch.
 Founded in 2001 by business technology consultant Bryan Caplovitz, SpeakerMatch operates out of Austin, Texas.
 In addition to providing added visibility for the speakers they represent, SpeakerMatch also allows event organizers to post “calls for speakers” on the SpeakerMatch site.
 That way, speakers can easily raise a hand when an event fits their area of expertise, and the organizer receives a quick and easy solution to their event’s needs.

 Additionally, unlike the other bureaus listed here, SpeakerMatch is a single component in a six-part ecosystem of speaking industry service companies.
-These include CruiseSpeaking.com, My Lead Guru, My Conference Line, Behind The Podium, and GuestMatch as well as SpeakerMatch’s speakers bureau.
+These include CruiseSpeaking.com, My Conference Line, Behind The Podium, and GuestMatch as well as SpeakerMatch’s speakers bureau.
 Together, these businesses combine to form the Austin, Texas company Simply Speaking, Inc. which, in the words of its team, provides “tools and services to speakers, experts, and others who have information to share with an audience.”
 They also mention that they “cater primarily to the emerging speaker/expert audience,” making SpeakerMatch a good fit if this if your first bureau partnership or if speaking is your part-time profession.

 Learn More About SpeakerMatch